edofrederix/briscola/doc/chapters/3_mesh.md

 It is also possible to extract more information from the mesh.
 Using the `briscolaCheckMesh` utility, the mesh is checked for consistency.
-Also, using the `-brickInfo`, `-levelInfo`, `-parallelInfo`, `-parallelConnectivityInfo` and `-patchInfo` arguments, respective information can be obtained.
+Also, using the `-brickInfo`, `-levelInfo`, `-parallelInfo`, `-parallelConnectivityInfo` and `-patchInfo` arguments, the respective information can be obtained.
 Again, the application must be run in parallel if the mesh is decomposed.
 For example,
 ```
 cd cases/briscolaColocated/cavity